movadee-labs/ag-forms/README.md

 ## Release notes

-check the release notes to see what's changed in the latest releases, and how that affects your builds. https://github.com/bazelbuild/bazel/releases
+Check the release notes to see what's changed in the latest releases, and how that affects your builds. https://github.com/bazelbuild/bazel/releases
 For release list, see the [tags on this repository]()

 ## Support